davidoh-0808/Websocket_v2_SpringBoot_React_Redis/README.md

 >Whenever a user buys an item, the item status (count) will change on all users connected to the list page.

-Buy Item
+#### Buy Item
 ---
 4. The user can order items.
+> Try using Eximbay PG for payment process .. :)

+5. The item can be OUT OF STOCK.
 >Buying an item will publish a stock update which is then displayed on the list page.
 >     websocket pub endpoint -> Redis pub channel -> Redis sub channel -> websocket topic endpoint
 >
->Try using Eximbay PG for payment process :)

-5.

-6.

-7.

->8.

->9.

->10.
+>An item of status, "OUT OF STOCK", cannot be purchased.
+>Instead, a "talk-to-staff" button becomes available for the user to click

+6. Click the "talk-to-staff" button to inquire about items.
+>The user can initiate chat by clicking the btn.
+>
+>This opens a new websocket connection, apart from the broadcast STOCK STATUS.
+>The connection is dedicated to using each

+7. The staff responds to the user's inquiry about RESTOCK schedule.
+The user is now content with the online store :)

-   Insert Diagram Here
+   ## TODO : Insert Diagram Here

 <br/>
 <br/>